-As of March 31, 2014, cash and cash equivalents totaled approximately \$10,417,000.
+As of September 30, 2014, cash and cash equivalents totaled approximately \$8,820,000.
 On February 10, 2014, the Company received cash proceeds of approximately \$17,390,000 as a result of the closing of its IPO, net of underwriting discounts and additional underwriting costs incurred (see Note 2).
-On April 30, 2014, the Company received net cash proceeds of approximately \$4,927,000 pursuant to the execution of a term loan agreement with Oxford Finance LLC (see Note 9).
-Management believes that its cash resources should be sufficient to support currently forecasted operations through at least the next twelve months.
-However, the Company operates in a market that makes its prospects difficult to evaluate, and the possibility exists that the Company will need additional debt or equity financing in the future to execute on its current or future business strategies beyond the next twelve months.
+On April 30, 2014, the Company received net cash proceeds of approximately \$4,927,000 pursuant to the execution of a term loan agreement with Oxford Finance LLC (see Note 6).
+Management expects that the Company will need additional financing in the future to execute on its current or future business strategies beyond the next six months.
+Until the Company can generate significant cash from operations, the Company expects to continue to fund its operations with the proceeds of offerings of the Company's equity and debt securities.
 Management can provide no assurances that any sources of a sufficient amount of financing will be available to the Company on favorable terms, if at all.
+In addition to test revenues, such financing may be derived from one or more of the following types of transactions: debt, equity, product development, technology licensing or collaboration.